omerlatif123/Envirocabs-milestone-project1/README.md

 ### <strong>Home Page</strong>

-Hero image with Booking button- Below the header there will be a large hero image with a bold green/white booking button.
+<strong>Hero image with Booking button</strong>- Below the header there will be a large hero image with a bold green/white booking button.
 The booking button on the hero image when clicked will redirect the user to the contact us page which has the make a booking form.
 The high-quality professional image used sets the tone for Envirocabs webpage.

-Information container with icons- The information container provides brief information about the positives of using Envirocabs to the user/customer.
+<strong>Information container with icons</strong>- The information container provides brief information about the positives of using Envirocabs to the user/customer.
 Information is concise and straight to the point therefore keeping the user engaged.
 Too information may prevent the user from reading further, icons above the information to makes it visually appealing.

-Testimonial- The testimonial section provides quotes and images of happy customers.
+<strong>Testimonial</strong>- The testimonial section provides quotes and images of happy customers.
 This was designed to persuade users/customers to use Envirocabs.
 When reading positive comments about the company it will reassure users/ first time customers who are thinking of using Envirocabs.
 The testimonial background colour was used to draw the user’s attention to the section and break up the colour scheme of the webpage.

-Image- A image next to the testimonial section will help break the page down and image of a suitcase also provoke thoughts of travel to the vistors/customer.
+<strong>Image</strong>- A image next to the testimonial section will help break the page down and image of a suitcase also provoke thoughts of travel to the vistors/customer.

 ### <strong>Our Services section</strong>

-Hero image- The large hero image below the navbar will be relevant to the section.
+<strong>Hero image</strong>- The large hero image below the navbar will be relevant to the section.

-Information container- provides relevant information to the vistor about Envirocabs electric vehicles and visually separates the page.
+<strong>Information container</strong>- provides relevant information to the vistor about Envirocabs electric vehicles and visually separates the page.
 The section has been left without colour to the text or background to prevent visual overload and to break the page up.
 The hero image is visually striking and the services grid is also visually striking therefore the middle of the webpage is left plain.

-Information grid with images- grid of 8 boxes but split into sections of 2.
+<strong>Information grid with images</strong>- grid of 8 boxes but split into sections of 2.
 The boxes on the left side contain information about the vehicles and the boxes on the right side have the images of vehicles.
 This provides clarity to the user/customer to view and read about the vehicle that suits their need before they book.
 Two tones of blue are used to alternate between the boxes to create a visually appealing section.

 ### <strong>Drivers section</strong>

-Hero image- The large hero image below the navbar will be relevant to the section.
+<strong>Hero image</strong>- The large hero image below the navbar will be relevant to the section.

-Information container with icons- The information container provides brief information about the Envirocabs drivers, for customers own peace of mind information such as drivers being certified and have had criminal background checks provide reassurance to user/customer that they are in the safe hands of a professional company.
+<strong>Information container with icons</strong>- The information container provides brief information about the Envirocabs drivers, for customers own peace of mind information such as drivers being certified and have had criminal background checks provide reassurance to user/customer that they are in the safe hands of a professional company.
 Information is concise and straight to the point therefore keeping the user engaged.
 Too information may prevent the user from reading further, icons above the information to makes it visually appealing.

-Information container with picture - provides the relevant information to the customer about customer safety, the section has been split.
+<strong>Information container with picture</strong>- provides the relevant information to the customer about customer safety, the section has been split.
 The left side has a visually striking image, and the right side has information.
 The section provides information about safety of passenger, the customers journey can be tracked via GPS.
 The Envirocabs app has an emergency panic button or customers/drivers can call a 24/7 support team.
 Dark blue has been used for the text and lighter tone of blue has been used for the container’s background.
 Both colours complement each other will without either being overbearing visually.

 ### <strong>Safety section</strong>

-Hero image- The large hero image below the navbar will be relevant to the section.
+<strong>Hero image</strong>- The large hero image below the navbar will be relevant to the section.

-Information container with icons- The information container provides brief information about the procedures Envirocabs has implemented to keep customers safe during covid-19 pandemic.
+<strong>Information container with icons</strong>- The information container provides brief information about the procedures Envirocabs has implemented to keep customers safe during covid-19 pandemic.
 This section provides Information into the safety policies implemented such as requiring both customers and drivers to wear masks.
 Brief information is provided about the companies cleaning procedure and hand sanitiser readily available to customers.
 The information is concise and straight to the point therefore keeping the user engaged.
 This section provides reassurance to customers that Envirocabs is doing its upmost to be covid safe.
 Too information may prevent the user from reading further, icons above the information to makes it visually appealing.

-Information container with picture - provides the relevant information to the customer about customer safety, the section has been split.
+<strong>Information container with picture</strong>- provides the relevant information to the customer about customer safety, the section has been split.
 The right side has a visually striking image, and the left side has information.
 Information that Envirocabs has been accredited in safety and hygiene certificate 2021 for cleanliness of vehicles.

 ### <strong>Our Commitments section</strong>

-Hero image- The large hero image below the navbar will be relevant to the section.
+<strong>Hero image</strong>- The large hero image below the navbar will be relevant to the section.

-Quote container- has a large commitment message from Envirocabs.
+<strong>Quote container</strong>- has a large commitment message from Envirocabs.

-Information grid with images - provides the relevant information to the customer about the environmental initiatives and commitments Envirocabs has implemented.
+<strong>Information grid with images</strong>- provides the relevant information to the customer about the environmental initiatives and commitments Envirocabs has implemented.
 The sections alternate with information and images.
 One section of information provides details on Envirocabs plant a tree campaign and the other section of information provide details of procedures Envirocabs has introduced to become greener.
 Green has been used for the text colour to reinforce the concept of environmentally friendly.

 ### <strong>Contact us section</strong>

-Hero image- The large hero image below the navbar will be relevant to the section.
+<strong>Hero image</strong>- The large hero image below the navbar will be relevant to the section.

-Booking form- below the hero image the page is split into two.
+<strong>Booking form</strong>- below the hero image the page is split into two.
 On the left side is contact details of the companies registered address, email, and telephone number.
 On the right side of the page a simple form to book a cab, asks user/customer to provide their full name, contact number, email, pickup/drop off address, date, and time.
 All relevant information must be provided before larger book button can be clicked.

 #